 An important first step in analysing the competitiveness of a market is to define the relevant market.
 This sets the boundaries of the firms and the products that will be the focus of the review.
-A helpful explanation of a market, and the key concepts it embodies, has been proffered by the Australian Competition Tribunal:19
+A helpful explanation of a market, and the key concepts it embodies, has been proffered by the Australian Competition Tribunal:

 We take the concept of a market to be basically a simple idea.
-A market is the area of close competition between firms or, putting it a little differently, the field of rivalry between them Within the bounds of a market there is substitution - substitution between one product and another, and between one source of supply and another, in response to changing prices.
+A market is the area of close competition between firms or, putting it a little differently, the field of rivalry between them ....
+Within the bounds of a market there is substitution - substitution between one product and another, and between one source of supply and another, in response to changing prices.
 So a market is the field of actual and potential transactions between buyers and sellers amongst whom there can be strong substitution, at least in the long run, if given a sufficient price incentive.

-In defining a market definition, regard is had to four dimensions:20
+In defining a market definition, regard is had to four dimensions:

-- Product: as the quote above from the Tribunal indicates, a market will include buyers and sellers of the same or similar products, and includes all actual and potential products that serve as a close substitute in the event that the price of the original product increases. - Geographic: this is the area or areas over which the relevant product is supplied and to which consumers can practically turn.
+- Product: as the quote above from the Tribunal indicates, a market will include buyers and sellers of the same or similar products, and includes all actual and potential products that serve as a close substitute in the event that the price of the original product increases. - Geographic: this is the area or areas over which the relevant product is supplied and to which consumers can practically turn. - Functional: a market typically involves multiple stages of production, for example, production, wholesale and retail.
+As part of the market definition process, it is necessary to determine which functional level (or levels) is to be included in the analysis.

-19 Re Queensland Co-operative Milling Association, Re Defiance Holdings Ltd (1976) 25 FLR 169 at 190.
+&lt;sup>20 Re Queensland Co-operative Milling Association, Re Defiance Holdings Ltd (1976) 25 FLR 169 at 190.

-20 In describing these concepts, the Commission has had regard to the approach adopted by the Australian Competition and Consumer Commission (ACCC) and set out in its Merger Guidelines (1999) at paragraphs 5.34-5.81.
+&lt;sup>21 In describing these concepts, the Commission has had regard to the approach adopted by the ACCC and set out in its Merger Guidelines (2008) at paragraphs 4.10 - 4.11.